Ask a doctor about a prescription for CEFADROXIL DESGEN 500 mg HARD CAPSULES

 Keep this medication out of the sight and reach of children.

-Medications should not be disposed of through drains or in the trash.
-Dispose of the containers and medications you no longer need at the Sigre point of pharmacies.
-If in doubt, ask your pharmacist how to dispose of the containers and medications you no longer need.
-By doing so, you will help protect the environment.
+Medications should not be disposed of through wastewater or household waste.
+Deposit the packaging and medications you no longer need at the Sigre collection point in pharmacies.
+If in doubt, ask your pharmacist how to dispose of the packaging and medications you no longer need.
+This will help protect the environment.

 White gelatin capsules containing a slightly yellowish powder.